-We calculated that 25% of Language Teachers are proficient in Classroom Management, Student Learning, and Mandarin.
+We calculated that 19% of Language Teachers are proficient in Classroom Management, English Language, and Student Learning.
 They’re also known for soft skills such as Interpersonal skills, Speaking skills, and Writing skills.

 We break down the percentage of Language Teachers that have these skills listed on their resume here:

-Some of the skills we found on language teacher resumes included "classroom management," "student learning," and "mandarin."
-We have detailed the most important language teacher responsibilities below.
-The most important skills for a language teacher to have in this position are interpersonal skills.
+Most language teachers list "classroom management," "english language," and "student learning" as skills on their resumes.
+We go into more details on the most important language teacher responsibilities here: The most important skills for a language teacher to have in this position are interpersonal skills.
 In this excerpt that we gathered from a language teacher resume, you'll understand why: "most postsecondary teachers need to be able to work well with others and must have good communication skills to serve on committees and give lectures."
-According to resumes we found, interpersonal skills can be used by a language teacher in order to "conduct question-answer sessions among students in telugu language develop excellent interpersonal and cross-cultural communication skills. " Another trait important for fulfilling language teacher duties is speaking skills.
-According to a language teacher resume, "postsecondary teachers need good verbal skills to give lectures."
-Here's an example of how language teachers are able to utilize speaking skills: "computerized teaching with powerpoint taught mandarin and cantonese to english speaking children" Writing skills is also an important skill for language teachers to have.
-This example of how language teachers use this skill comes from a language teacher resume, "postsecondary teachers need to be skilled writers to publish original research and analysis."
-Read this excerpt from a resume to understand how vital it is to their everyday roles and responsibilities, "provide writing correction services when assigned and provide private lessons. "
+According to resumes we found, interpersonal skills can be used by a language teacher in order to "conduct question-answer sessions among students in telugu language develop excellent interpersonal and cross-cultural communication skills. " While it may not be the most important skill, we found that many language teacher duties rely on speaking skills.
+This example from a language teacher explains why: "postsecondary teachers need good verbal skills to give lectures."
+This resume example is just one of many ways language teachers are able to utilize speaking skills: "computerized teaching with powerpoint taught mandarin and cantonese to english speaking children" Another skill that is quite popular among language teachers is writing skills.
+This skill is very critical to fulfilling every day responsibilities as is shown in this example from a language teacher resume: "postsecondary teachers need to be skilled writers to publish original research and analysis."
+This example from a resume shows how this skill is used: "provide writing correction services when assigned and provide private lessons. "

 See the full list of language teacher skills.

 Once you've obtained the level of education you're comfortable with, you might start applying to companies to become a language teacher.
-We've found that most language teacher resumes include experience from Concordia College, Dalton City School District, and Brunswick High School.
-Of recent, Concordia College had 3 positions open for language teachers.
-Meanwhile, there are 2 job openings at Dalton City School District and 1 at Brunswick High School.
+We've found that most language teacher resumes include experience from Language Trainers, C2 Education, and Leander ISD.
+Of recent, Language Trainers had 35 positions open for language teachers.
+Meanwhile, there are 20 job openings at C2 Education and 7 at Leander ISD.